rainlanguage/docs.rainprotocol.xyz/docs/raindex/example-strats/2-tranche-strat.md

 - Zero Shyness: If set to 0, each tranche will be fully available as soon as it is entered.

 It’s important to note that shyness must be less than 1e18 to avoid skipping tranches entirely.

+### Minimum trade size
+Because clearing a tranche causes a delay, somebody could grief the strategy by clearing the smallest possible trade every time the current tranche started to recharge.
+To mitigate this, we can set a minimum trade size.

 ## Parameters